The Bishops Mills

 Selected dates throughout the summer and fall, special workshops on request

 Help care for the collections that document local and global biodiversity, including fluid-preserved collections from Carleton University, the most extensive collections of Eastern Ontario fresh water mussels, and the Canadian Library of Drifted Material.
-Activities include data entry, topping up and sealing fluid-preserved material, labelling and mounting herbarium specimens, sorting specimens, cataloging books and papers, and construction of shelving and trays.
+Activities include data entry, topping up and sealing fluid-preserved material, labelling and mounting herbarium specimens, sorting specimens, and construction of shelving and trays.

 Reading Fellows: Since the BMNHC contains one of the largest, and most carefully selected, collections of natural history books in southwestern North Grenville Township, the Reading Fellows Programme makes this collection accessible to visitors who are prepared to visit onsite for a week to a month in order to read and discuss books in the BMNHC/Schueler collection.
 When not reading, Fellows are expected to be moderately helpful, and to buy a few groceries.

-The Grenville Otter: Young people's nature newsletter, full of kids' observations, drawings, puzzles, and stories [currently inactive].
+The Grenville Otter: Young people's nature newsletter, full of kids' observations, drawings, puzzles, and stories.

 Mudpuppy Night in Oxford Mills: Ongoing weekly observations of a population of giant aquatic salamanders below the dam in Oxford Mills, every Friday evening throughout the winter at 8:00 pm, with post-viewing refreshments in the nearby Brigadoon Restaurant.

 BMNHC e-mail list for notification of natural history events and news...